The Strange Infinities of e-Commerce

 The design of these massive platforms, however, makes the actual company you’re buying from irrelevant.
 Where’d you get it?
 Amazon.
 Was it a from third-party seller or from Amazon itself?
 Uhh… Most people have no reason to consider that there is a difference—which is to Amazon or Walmart’s advantage, as they can offer everything without actually having to offer everything.
 But in building these vast warehouses, they have created wholly new ways for wholly new actors to make money.
 And some of them are very, very weird.

 Take the company that made the Newitz poster, Home Comforts.
 Its Walmart.com profile does not inspire confidence.
 “Thank you for vising out store.
-Please buy with confidence,”it reads.
+Please buy with confidence,” it reads.
 “We are 100% old school in terms of ‘ the customer is always right’ - if you do not like something we will always take care of you.
 Your satisfactions is our number 1 Priority.”

 Home Comforts lists its corporate address as a modest home in the Fairfax neighborhood of Los Angeles.
 My poster was sent from an office in Koreatown, close to or sharing space with a wholesale wig shop.
 It has a California business license that lists Aron Yakovlev as CEO and Dmitrijs Jakolevs as the former CEO of the company.
 (I’ve tried to contact Home Comforts through their seller profiles, several phone numbers, two email addresses, and LinkedIn, to no avail.)